Foxriver-2005/AirBnB-App/README.md

 3. **Airbnb Management** <br>
     The Bnb Overview Page provides detailed information about the property, including: <br>
     * The list of rooms and their availability (rooms can be scrolled for easy navigation). <br>
+   **Sidebar Menu** <br>
-   **Sidebar Menu** provides access to various management options, such as:
+        Provides access to various management options, such as:
             * *Hotel Info:* Displays property details.
             * *Update Info:* Allows the owner to update general information about the property.
             * *Update Rooms:* Lets the owner edit, delete, or modify room information.
             * *Add Photos:* Allows the owner to upload new photos of various areas of the property (e.g., rooms, pool, conference areas).
             * *Add Rooms:* Enables owners to add new rooms with detailed descriptions and pricing.
             * *Need Approval:* Displays orders awaiting approval from customers, which the owner can accept after checking availability.
             * *Add Amenities:* Allows the owner to list amenities such as Wi-Fi, TV, conference rooms, etc.
             * *Orders Received:* Displays all confirmed bookings with customer details, payment status, and order history.
-5. **Email Notifications for Owners**
+5. **Email Notifications for Owners** <br>
     * Owners are notified by email when a customer submits a booking request.
     * After approving the booking and receiving confirmation of the customer’s payment, the owner is sent a final email confirming the transaction.